evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 ### 2.3 Hello from JavaScript

-We will write our first JavaScript code by showing a "Hello World!" message.
-We will later extend this code to draw the box and the spring.
+We will write our first JavaScript code by showing a "Hello World!" message and later extend it to draw the box and the spring.

 * Put this text *at the end* of your HTML file and you will see the 'Hello from JavaScript!' greeting in the web browser.